Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/README.md

     Console.WriteLine($"Worker {worker.Value.Id} has an active offer for job {offer.JobId}");
 }
 ```

+## Troubleshooting

+Running into issues?
+This section should contain details as to what to do there.

 ## Next steps
 [Read more about JobRouter in Azure Communication Services][nextsteps]